-The first task is to inform all the communities about the engagement plan: inform what a community engagement plan is, and inform why it is important for the energy, water, and telecommunication project.
+The first task is to inform all the communities about the engagement plan: inform what a community engagement plan is, and inform why it is important for all stakeholders and inform why it is important for the energy, water, and telecommunication project.
 The second task is for the community to assign community members who has the best knowledge of their communities to help shaping a community engagement plan.
 The third task is to organize a gathering with all the assigned community members to discuss and shape the community engagement plan and its timeline.
 The fourth task is to finalize, translate, and distribute this plan to all communities.
 The fifth, and the last task for this activity is that the community members is going to inform the community of the final community engagement plan.